5l1v3r1/deep_home_security/README.md

 I just read frames from the camera using OpenCV's VideoCapture().
 If you want to reproduce my results using your own IP camera, you should be careful about the issues below:
 * You should fix the `vsrc`, the video source URI by putting **your** ID and password.
+* If you are just using a webcam on your laptop or a USB webcam, just set `vsrc` to `0`.
 * I put camera upside down to put it on my table and used `cv2.flip()`.
-If you installed it upright, you should the `cv2.flip()`.
+If you installed it upright, you should remove the `cv2.flip()`.
-* Dahua IP Camera has default IP address of `192.168.1.108`.
+* Dahua IP Camera has a default IP address of `192.168.1.108`.
 Beware of subnet mask settings so that your PC can access IP camera.

 ## Face Recognition